 It is a comprehensive assistance scheme for low-income families with young children.
-Beneficiaries are families in public rental flats who will benefit from home ownership and families who are at risk of losing their home due to crisis.
-The purpose of this programme is to give hope, provide an enabling environment for them to improve their lives and in particular that of their children.
+Beneficiaries are families in public rental flats who will benefit from home ownership and families who are at risk of losing their homes due to crisis.
+The purpose of this programme is to give hope, provide an enabling environment for them to improve their lives and, in particular, that of their children.
 The stability of having a home of their own away from the delinquent subculture has been shown to have numerous positive effects on young children who then go on to perform better academically and socially.
 The programme includes financial assistance, financial literacy coaching and family partners (volunteers from the community) - who seek to befriend, support, motivate and create opportunities that enable financial self-sufficiency and other transformative outcomes.

-25 families received financial assistance in the year.
+14 families received financial assistance in the year.

-Make A Difference (MAD) Programme & Let's MEET Mentoring Programme
+Make A Difference (MAD) Programme and Scholar Engagement